The Bankrate promise

 Pros and cons of variable life insurance

 - Financial protection for your family.
-Any life insurance policy can be beneficial to help cover end-of-life expenses and provide a financial cushion for your family should you pass away.
+A permanent life insurance policy may help cover end-of-life expenses and provide a financial cushion for your family should you pass away.
 Despite the added risk, variable life insurance accounts still offer a death benefit.

 - Flexibility and choice.
 Policyholders get to choose from several funds when deciding where to invest their money.
 Plus, the premiums are adjustable if you have sufficient funds in your cash value account.

-As with anything, downsides to variable life insurance do exist.
+As with anything, potential downsides to variable life insurance do exist.
 These cons may include: